Car Won’t Start? 5 Signs of a Bad Starter

 3. Check Wiring Connections:

-Ensure that all wiring connections to and from the starter motor are secure and free from any corrosion.
+Ensure that all wiring connections to and from the starter motor are secure and corrosion-free.
 Loose or corroded connections can affect the motor’s performance and may lead to starting issues.

 4. Battery Maintenance: